Resources

 May 2018 | Knowing God by J.I.
 Packer

 For over 40 years, J. I. Packer’s classic has been an important tool to help Christians around the world discover the wonder, the glory, and the joy of knowing God.
-Explaining both who God is and how we can relate to Him, Packer divides his book into three sections: The first directs our attention to how and why we know God, the second to the attributes of God, and the third to the benefits enjoyed by a those who know Him intimately.
-This guide leads readers into a greater understanding of God while providing advice to gaining a closer relationship with Him as a result.
+This book leads readers into a greater understanding of God while providing advice to gaining a closer relationship with Him as a result.

 April 2018 | Pleasing People by Lou Priolo